 In addition, the production and use of recycled water is more energy efficient than imported water.
 Thus, the greater the use of recycled water to offset the need for imported water, the lower the demand on local and regional energy supplies and the greater the energy efficiency of the proposed project.
 Recycled water would not be able to meet all increased demand, as it would only be used for direct non-potable applications or indirect potable applications.
 However, the use of recycled water could reduce overall energy use because the electricity required to distribute local recycled water would be substantially less than the electricity required to import the equivalent amount of potable water.
 Mitigation Measure AQ-3 would require PWD to promote and encourage the use of recycled water as a potable offset to importing water.
-Implementation of Mitigation Measure AQ-3 and AQ-3, impacts to local and regional energy supplies would be considered less than significant.
+Implementation of Mitigation Measure AQ-3 would reduce the overall energy requirements associated with proposed project.
+With implementation of Mitigation Measures AQ-2 and AQ-3, impacts to local and regional energy supplies would be considered less than significant.